Dallas Neighborhood Guide

 Dallas > Park Cities > Highland Park

 Justifiably known as a wealthy enclave that’s becoming seemingly wealthier all the time, it’s the small-town charms and some of the best public schools in the state that draw residents to its leafy avenues lined by impressively sized houses.
-HP is an independent municipality, giving it access to all the advantages of Dallas’ other dynamic neighborhoods with far fewer of the drawbacks.
+Highland Park is an independent municipality, giving it access to all the advantages of Dallas’ other dynamic neighborhoods with far fewer of the drawbacks.

-What the Locals Say
+What the Locals Say About Highland Park

 Locals Love